Farmer’s Market Quinoa Salad

 I figured we’re moving to NYC, the “concrete jungle” so to speak, there was no way I’d have a farmer’s market to shop at during the summer.

 Boy was I wrong!
-To my delight, I realized that New York as an fabulous farmer’s market network, with the largest one being in Union Square.
+To my delight, I realized that New York has a fabulous farmer’s market network, with the largest one being in Union Square.
 The first time I visited it, I was astounded.
 It’s an amazing place with so much gorgeous food!

 I also quickly realized that we have a farmer’s market right in our neighborhood!
 Every Sunday, the West 79th Street market fills the sidewalk up with farm stands.
 It’s become a weekly ritual for us – we walk Trevi in Central Park and then hit up the farmer’s market on the way home – and it’s where I picked up all the fabulous produce for this salad!